Atil: History and description

-At its height, the city was a major center of trade, and consisted of three parts separated by the Volga.
+At its height, the city was a major center of trade.
+It consisted of three parts separated by the Volga.
 The western part contained the administrative center of the city, with a court house and a large military garrison.
-The eastern part of the city was built later and acted as the commercial center of the Atil, and had many public baths and shops.
+The eastern part of the city was built later and acted as the commercial center of Atil, and had many public baths and shops.
 Between them was an island on which stood the palaces of the Khazar Khagan and Bek.
 The island was connected to one of the other parts of the city by a pontoon bridge.

 According to Arab sources of the 10th century, one half of the city was referred to as Atil, while the other was named Khazaran.

 Atil was a multi-ethnic and religiously diverse city, inhabited by Jews, Christians, Muslims, Shamanists, and Pagans, many of them traders from foreign countries.
 All of the religious groups had their own places of worship in the city, and there were seven judges appointed to settle disputes (two Christian, two Jewish, and two Muslim judges, with a single judge for all of the Shamanists and other Pagans).
+The numerous Christians of Atil were under the jurisdiction of their own bishop; the minaret of the Friday mosque of the Muslims of Atil is said to have been higher than the castle.

+The city was a major trade center, and managed the Khazar slave trade, in which slaves bought for export were transported from the Khazar Khaganate to either the Black Sea slave trade in the West via the Black Sea port of Kerch, or East from the capital of Atil via the Caspian Sea to Central Asia and from there to slavery in the Abbasid Caliphate.

 Svyatoslav I of Kiev sacked Atil in 968 or 969 CE.
 Ibn Hawqal and al-Muqaddasi refer to Atil after 969, indicating that it may have been rebuilt.
 Al-Biruni (mid-11th century) reported that Atil was again in ruins, and did not mention the later city of Saqsin which was built nearby, so it is possible that this new Atil was only destroyed in the middle of the 11th century.

+The search for archaeological remains

+As of 2024, the archaeological remains of Atil have not been positively identified.
+An accepted hypothesis is that they were washed away by the rising level of the Caspian Sea.

 Samosdelka site

-The archaeological remains of Atil have never been positively identified.
-It has been hypothesized that they were washed away by the rising level of the Caspian Sea.
-However, beginning in 2003 Dmitri Vasilyev of Astrakhan State University led a series of excavations at the Samosdelskoye site near the village of Samosdelka (Russian: Самосделка) in the Volga Delta.
-Vasilyev connected artifacts from the site with Khazar, Oghuz and Bulgar culture, leading him to believe that he had discovered the site of Saqsin.
-The matter is still unresolved.
-In 2006 Vasilyev announced his belief that the lowest stratum at the Samosdelka site was identical with the site of Atil.
-In 2008, this team of Russian archaeologists announced that they had discovered the ruins of Atil.
+In September 2008, Russian archaeologists excavating in the Volga Delta fishing village of Samosdelka announced their discovery of what they claimed were the remains of Atil.
+A 2020 assessment by the Russian Geographic Society concluded that Atil had not been found in Samosdelka, and announced that new excavations were underway at another site.